CI integration

 BASE_COUNT=$(grep -c "<error" /tmp/base.xml || true)

-bca --paths "$PWD" check \
+bca check --paths "$PWD" \

---output-format checkstyle \
+--report-format checkstyle \

 --output /tmp/head.xml \